 Read too Review: Deadpool 2

 The feature fails to follow what other productions have done within the genre.
 The script here is not original and here the character, a one-woman army, has only one day to solve their problems and with their incredible skills is able to destroy in the most literal sense of the word an army of well-armed men until the end. your last breath.
-Another thing here that doesn't work very well is the figure of the mentor, who spent much of his life training her to kill, whose preparation goes beyond the practice of torture.
+Another thing here that doesn't work very well is the figure of the mentor, who spent most of his life training her to kill, whose preparation goes beyond the practice of torture.
 In addition, emotional issues arise to unravel the protagonist and the fact of her near immortality - she takes so much shot, that she can still kick, walk and shoot madly as if nothing had happened... bizarre -, it's something uncreative and in a way, it could have had another outcome.
-Of course, all of this, mentioned above, shows promise if done correctly, but it results in a production without its own personality that hooks the spectator, but hardly leaves room to be remembered, which is a shame, as the film has potential.
+Of course, all of this, mentioned above, shows promise if done correctly, but it results in a production without its own personality that hooks the spectator, but hardly leaves any room to be remembered, which is a shame, as the film has potential.

 the role of Woody Harrelson it's kind of invisible here, because he doesn't show up much and goes on autopilot with a limited roleplaying and your character is just another one that falls into the same ditch that other characters with similar plots have already fallen.
 However, the actress miku is charismatic and manages to have fun on stage, making the viewer laugh more than they should.
 Here, in a forced relationship with his family's murderer, Kate, he manages to provoke some existing feeling in the protagonist.
-Here the drama has no place, except for the moments that resort to the past to justify the current situation of the characters and the shallow introduction of a subject that is commonly highlighted in the press, of course, disguised by other names such as the intrusion of Western agents into culture from other countries, in the case of the feature film, Japanese culture and at the end of the narrative we realize that what the film really wants is to show that the greed that consumes one of the family members of Kijima and Varrick is a particularly Western disease, an imperialism cultural that is dangerous for everyone and must be stopped.
+Here the drama has no place, except for the moments that resort to the past to justify the current situation of the characters and the shallow introduction of a subject that is commonly highlighted in the press, of course, disguised by other names such as the intrusion of Western agents into culture from other countries, in the case of the feature film, Japanese culture and at the end of the narrative we realize that what the film really wants is to show that the greed that consumes one of the family members of Kijima and Varrick is a particularly Western disease, an imperialism that is dangerous for everyone and must be stopped.

 In technical terms, the production surprises as in the car chase scene through the streets of Tokyo, created with a strange CGI that resembles a video game (Need For Speed, for example).
 The soundtrack filled with energetic hits from j-pop and j-rock is really cool and gives a more fun tone to the gory plot.
 The well-done makeup and costume work portraying the rapidly and gradually deteriorating condition of the anti-heroin Kate during the film, expanded by Winstead's self-conscious and balanced portrayal.
 Other little jokes we see in the montage, signed by Sandra Montiel and Elisabet Ronaldsdóttir, give balance and grace to literally brutal action scenes.
 Here the fun and the carnage is unleashed.